marekputniorz/marekputniorz.github.io/_posts/2023-02-12-monk-mode-experiment.md

 I planned this experiment for 3 months which is the minimal time for my brain to recover from disctractions which I have already described in previous article.
 Basicaly I created the program for maximal productivity which consists of exercising, meditation, reading bible or any spiritual or religious book and reading optional book.
 These activities will have duration of 1 hour only.
 This is optimal time.
 I wrote in the beginning that video games are prohibited but I want to have something like "cheat time" for that.
 So I created 1 hour time slot for playing video games.

 But what about the most important thing?
 Yeah.
 Work.
 This is the most interesting part of this experiment.
-Work is the most important part of this experiment.
 I will use pomodoro technic for "deep work".

 ## Pomodoro technic